hyc3z/argo-apps/README.md

 - Github only supports list repo by organization for now.
 - User https instead of ssh to sync
 - Remove rewrite target in Ingress/Nginx config if you want to keep parameters in url
-- remember to add `cert-manager.io/cluster-issuer: "letsencrypt-staging"` to auto get cert
+- remember to add `cert-manager.io/cluster-issuer: "letsencrypt-prod"` to auto get cert.
+Let's encrypt supports `staging` cert for testing purpose, not trusted by browsers.

 ### Overall FAQ: